 The adjusted net family income benchmark that is used to determine your eligibility increases with the number of eligible children in your household.

-You must have an adjusted net family income that is less than this amount to be eligible for the CLB.
+You must have an adjusted net family income that is less the above amounts to be eligible for the CLB.

 A child is considered to be eligible for CLB purposes if:

-However, you will need to file your income tax and benefit return annually to confirm that you meet the net income eligibility to continue receiving the CLB grant.
+However, you will need to file your income tax and benefit return annually to confirm that you meet the net income eligibility to continue receiving the CLB grant and you must also be eligible to receive the Canada Child Benefit.

 Applying for the Canada Learning Bond (CLB)